 One would have hoped that his years of interviews with Billy Milligan

-would have given him a better idea of multiple-household experience,
+would have given him a better idea of multiple experience,

 rather than just trotting out the same old stereotypical jazz.
 Maybe he